Hiking the Dolomites with REI

 Weather in the Dolomites

 Our early July departure gifted us with dry, sunny days but weather in the mountains is hard to predict.
-The group before us had chilly temperatures and snow.
+The group before us had chilly, rainy temperatures and snow.
 We experienced three bursts of rain which went from a drop to a deluge in seconds.
 It even hailed.
 I usually hike with an umbrella but it ended up being too hard to hold with my hiking poles.
-I got a little wet.
+I got wet!!

 The weather in the DolomitesHiking the Italian DolomitesThe Dolomites